DASH diet: Healthy eating to lower your blood pressure

 - Focus on whole grains because they have more fiber and nutrients than do refined grains.
 For instance, use brown rice instead of white rice, whole-wheat pasta instead of regular pasta and whole-grain bread instead of white bread.
 Look for products labeled "100 percent whole grain" or "100 percent whole wheat."

-- Grains are naturally low in fat.
-Keep them this way by avoiding butter, cream and cheese sauces.
+- Grains are naturally low in fat, so avoid spreading on butter or adding cream and cheese sauces.